matthewscharles/metasound-branches/docs/README.md

 | [`Stereo Width`](https://matthewscharles.github.io/metasound-branches/StereoWidth.html) | Spatialization | Stereo width adjustment (0-200%), using mid-side processing. |
 | [`Tuning`](https://matthewscharles.github.io/metasound-branches/Tuning.html) | Tuning | Quantize a float value to a custom 12-note tuning, with adjustment in cents per-note. |
 | [`Zero Crossing`](https://matthewscharles.github.io/metasound-branches/ZeroCrossing.html) | Envelopes | Detect zero crossings in an input audio signal, with optional debounce. |

+## v1.1 Notes
+In addition to improvements to the range of nodes, all items are now available via sub-categories within Branches.

+### Additions
+- Delta Time

+### Changes
+- The audio and trigger versions of Dust have been combined.
+- Phase Disperser has been optimised for the audio thread and now accepts a maximum number of filters on start.
+- Tuning and EDO now require a trigger for output.
+- All stereo tools now accept audio rate modulation for smooth panning effects.

 ---